section-engineering-education/engineering-education/content/articles/http-requests-with-ktor-client-in-android-jetpack-compose/index.md

 Typically to display a large number of items in an android application, you would set up a Recycler View adapter.
 With Jetpack Compose, you don't need to set up this adapter since you won't use any XML UIs.
 Jetpack Compose allows you to use `LazyColumn` that replaces the typical Recycler View adapter.
 You don't even need a View holder class since Jetpack Compose allows you to achieve the same thing we just a few lines of code.
 Check this guide to learn more about the [Jetpack Compose LazyColumn](/engineering-education/building-scrollable-and-lazy-components-in-jetpack-compose/)

-Lets we how we can set up this list of products using the Jetpack Compose `LazyColumn`. `LazyColumn` allows you to display list items in a vertical orientation.
+Let's see how we can set up this list of products using the Jetpack Compose `LazyColumn`. `LazyColumn` allows you to display list items in a vertical orientation.
 And if you want to achieve the horizontal orientation, you use `LazyRow`.

 First, we need to access our client data.
 Just above the `onCreate()`, add our API data as shown below;